ark-network/arkdev.info/docs/developers/go.md

 Let's explore each field in detail:

-- `ClientType`: Specifies the type of connection to use with the Ark Service Provider.
+- `ClientType`: Specifies the type of connection to use with the Ark Server.
 Options include:
   - `"grpc"`: Uses gRPC for communication (recommended for better performance)
   - `"rest"`: Uses REST API for communication

 - `WalletType`: Defines the type of wallet to create or restore.
 Options include:
   - `"singlekey"`: A wallet using a single key for all transactions

-- `AspUrl`: The URL of the Ark Service Provider to connect to.
+- `ServerUrl`: The URL of the Ark Server to connect to.
 For example, `"localhost:7070"` for a local instance.

 - `Seed`: The hex-encoded private key used to initialize or restore a wallet.
 This should be a secure, randomly generated string for new wallets, or the backup key for restoring an existing wallet.